ks-ahmed/devops101/README.md

 ## Why DevOps Documentation is Important:

 Welcome to my DevOps learning repository!
-This repository is designed to track your progress as you navigate through various modules of this DevOps bootcamp.
-It will serve as a central hub for all your notes, labs, and project work.
-Use this repository template and let's get started on your journey to becoming a DevOps Engineer!
+This repository is designed to serve as a central hub for all my notes, labs, and project work.

 ## Initial setup